-The two types of cultured pearls are Freshwater and Salt-water with the difference that freshwater pearls are grown in lakes and rivers whereas saltwater pearls are found in oysters living in oceans.
-In today's times, Saltwater pearls are largely the production in countries like Australia, Thailand, Indonesia, and Tahiti.
+The two types of Cultured Pearls are Saltwater & Freshwater, with the difference that Freshwater Pearls are grown in lakes and rivers, whereas Saltwater Pearls are found in oysters living in oceans.
+In today's times, Saltwater Pearls are produced mainly in countries like Australia, Thailand, Indonesia, and Tahiti.

-- Akoya Cultured Pearls – Produced by Akoya Oyster, this type of saltwater pearls is most common in the US and other western markets.
-Japan and China both produce Akoya pearls.
+Produced by Akoya Oyster, this Saltwater Pearl is most common in the US and other western markets.
+Japan and China both produce Akoya Pearls.
 They are known for their luster and elegance.
-The Single-strand necklace of Akoya look classic.
+The Single-strand necklace of Akoya looks classic.

-South Sea pearls – Pearls are produced by gold lip south sea oyster with a maximum of one pearl at a time resulting in the perfect shape, size, and color.
+Pearls are produced by gold lip south sea oysters with a maximum of one pearl at a time resulting in the perfect shape, size, and color.
 Australia, Indonesia, and the Philippians are the largest producers of Saltwater Cultured Pearls.
 These pearls are the most desirable and often expensive.

-Tahitian Pearls - They are majorly cultivated in Tahiti and other islands of French Polynesia.
-These are the only types of pearls naturally dark in color, ranging from grey, black, brown, blue, with green, and pink overtones.
+They are majorly cultivated in Tahiti and other islands of French Polynesia.
+These are the only naturally dark pearls, ranging from grey, black, brown, and blue, with green and pink overtones.

-Freshwater pearls are naturally white and cream in color whereas Tahitian pearls are black, grey, and blue i.e. dark color in general.
+Note: Freshwater Pearls are naturally white and cream, whereas Tahitian pearls are black, grey, and blue, i.e., dark.

-Using the irradiation technique, freshwater pearls with lighter shades are enhanced and given desirable shades, which make the color permanent and won't fade away with age.
+Using the irradiation technique, Freshwater Pearls with lighter shades are enhanced and given desirable shades, making the color permanent and not fading away with age.
 Sometimes colors are also altered by laser.